 The P52’ers had a blast with a “Shoot Something Shiny” assignment, and here is what they came up with.

 Some shining examples of food shooting and shooting to layout from the Project 52 group.

-Your assignment is to do a very interesting sandwich shot that fairly reeks of “high end cuisine sandwich” – and for this you will have a layout.
+The assignment: Your assignment is to do a very interesting sandwich shot that fairly reeks of “high end cuisine sandwich” – and for this you will have a layout.
 The designer has already created two other brochures for the client, so the placement is pretty much set.
 He hired a photographer to do it, but unfortunately that photographer had never worked on any of the Project 52 stuff (probably didn’t have my book either) and totally, unconditionally failed to deliver the image.

 Anyway – you guys are up next.
 What will you do to make this shot so freeking awesome that people will want, no – NEED to buy a sandwich from his restaurant – and make the designer and client ecstatic.